Fundamental regions for non-isometric group actions: Introduction

 \subsection{Acknowledgements}

 The results in this paper are contained in the second author's MPhil thesis \cite{stuart-thesis}, which was written under supervision of the first author.
 We thank Michael Eastwood for co-supervising and for helpful discussions.
-We also like to thank Nick Buchdahl for valuable comments and Timothy Moy for helpful advice on \cref{ex_free-2-house}.
+We also like to thank Nick Buchdahl for valuable comments.
+Finally, we would like to thank Fanny Kassel and Pierre-Louis Blayac for very helpful comments that not only improved the presentation but also the results of this paper substantially.
+As a result, this final version is substantially different from the first version \cite{LeistnerTeisseire21}, in which the notion of a finitely self adjacent fundamental region played a central role, see Remark~\ref{fsa-remark} for further explanation.